 It was a bit foreboding when he stated that, without exception, everyone’s private information — personally identifiable information (PII) and protected health information (PHI) — is available for sale on the Internet.
 He even offered to prove it afterward for anyone interested in testing his hypothesis.

 He spoke about how hackers look at stealing and selling people’s information as a business.
 In other words, they steal millions of records and expect to sell only a fraction of them to make a return on their investment.
 He mentioned that there are many sites on the Dark Web where such information is transacted daily.

 To make it more difficult for cyber criminals to access your account, he spoke about the need for using multifactor authentication (MFA).
 MFA is a computer access control that requires a combination of two or more factors to access your account, including biometric data, such as fingerprints; data that only you possess, such as an ID card or token; and/or something only the user knows, such as a password.

 He pointed out that the largest data breach on record to date is the 2009 Heartland data breach.
 Even though it’s almost six years later, data breaches of large magnitude continue to occur.
 Something has to be done to stem the losses.
 I guess one thing we all need to come to terms with is how much inconvenience we as consumers and businesses are willing to deal with to keep our information safe.
 It’s a trade-off we all need to consider.

-If you want to enter the cyber insurance market or learn about any of ISO’s various cyber insurance product offerings, visit the ISO Cyber Risk Solutions website, www.verisk.com/cyber, or e-mail me at email@example.com.
+If you want to enter the cyber insurance market or learn about any of ISO’s various cyber insurance product offerings, visit the ISO Cyber Risk Solutions website, www.verisk.com/cyber, or email me at firstname.lastname@example.org.
 You can also follow me on Twitter @doughertyshawn